shivamvisnoi/git_mcp_imp/README.md

 - `activity_main.xml`: Login screen layout using Material Design components
 - `strings.xml`: String resources
 - `themes.xml`: App theme configuration

+## Branch Information

+This is the `feature/login-enhancement` branch where we'll be adding new features and improvements to the login functionality.

 ## License